New York Disabled Veteran Benefits

 Property tax exemption

-What it is: New York offers four separate veterans property tax programs.
-You may use only one at a time, and none are automatic — you file with your local town or city assessor, generally by March 1 (the deadline can vary by municipality).
-Because the most common programs are locally optional and locally capped, the same rating can be worth different amounts in different towns.
+What it is: New York has several separate veterans property tax programs, and none are automatic — you file with your local town or city assessor, generally by March 1 (the deadline can vary by municipality).
+Among the three partial programs (Alternative, Cold War, Eligible Funds) you use only one at a time.
+The new full (100%) exemption for P&T veterans is separate: it can apply on top of the Alternative exemption (it covers your school taxes, and the Alternative can still cover the rest of your bill where your town has not adopted the full exemption).
+A specially adapted housing grant is a second route to a full (100%) exemption.
+Because most of these are locally optional and locally capped, the same rating can be worth very different amounts in different towns.

-Surviving spouse: the Alternative and Cold War exemptions generally continue for an un-remarried surviving spouse who keeps ownership, but continuation rules vary by exemption and municipality — confirm your specific situation with your local assessor.
-Property Tax Exemptions For Veterans — NYS Dept. of Veterans' Services
+Surviving spouse: the new full exemption is silent on surviving spouses — the law addresses only “the primary residence of any seriously disabled veteran,” so confirm continuation with your local assessor.
+The Alternative and Cold War exemptions generally continue for an un-remarried surviving spouse who keeps ownership, and the eligible-funds/specially-adapted-housing continuation is governed by the eligible-funds law — but the rules vary by exemption and municipality, so confirm your specific situation with your assessor.

 1. Find your local town or city assessor's office (search “[your town] NY assessor veterans property tax exemption”).
 Call them; they administer this, not the state.

-2. Tell them your situation: your VA rating, wartime and/or combat service, and how you financed the home.
-Ask which of the four exemptions your municipality offers and the exact local dollar caps.
+2. Tell them your situation: your VA rating, whether the VA has designated you Permanent & Total, your wartime and/or combat service, and how you financed the home.
+Ask which exemptions your municipality offers and the exact local dollar caps.

-5. File by your municipality's deadline (generally March 1).
-Attach your VA rating letter and, if asked, your discharge document (DD-214).
+6. File by your municipality's deadline (generally March 1).
+Attach your VA rating letter (and, if you are seeking the new full exemption, your VA P&T documentation) and, if asked, your discharge document (DD Form 214).

 State income tax